2003 NFL season: Television

 This was the sixth year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 At Fox, Tony Siragusa joined Dick Stockton and Daryl Johnston on the network's #2 broadcast team in a sideline analyst role instead of the traditional sideline reporter.

 At CBS it was Greg Gumbel’s final season as lead play by play commentator with Phil Simms, and Armen Keteyian.
 It would be Beasley Reece’s last season as color commentator for the first time since 1999, after serving as a sideline reporter from 2000-2002.
 This would also be The SEC football on CBS’s Tim Brando and Spencer Tillman’s last season with the NFL on CBS after week 2 as they were no longer needed being replaced by Bill Macatee.
 Also on The NFL today studio it was Jim Nantz’s final season as studio host as he and Greg Gumbel would trade places the following year.
+Verne Lundquist would call his first NFL game at CBS since 2000 week 1 covering the Patriots Bills matchup with his former partner Dan Dierdorf.